 Randy resides in Toronto with his wife, Eva, and their daughter, Lauren.
 He is an avid skier and member of the Craigleith Ski Club as well as the past president of the University Club of Toronto.
 A cancer survivor, Randy is passionate about volunteering with the Canadian Cancer Society and Princess Margaret Hospital.

 Vice President, InstarAGF Asset Management

 Will has spent the majority of his career working with both public and private sponsors in the finance and development of large-scale infrastructure projects.

-Currently, Will works with Brookfield Financial’s Global Infrastructure Advisory and Development team.
-He specializes in the development, finance, and procurement of infrastructure and renewable power projects across Canada and has extensive experience with public-private-partnerships (P3s).
+Currently, Will works at InstarAGF in the middle-market core-value add infrastructure space.
+Prior to InstarAGF, Will worked on Brookfield Financial’s Global Infrastructure Advisory and Development team where he specialized in the development, finance, and procurement of public-private-partnerships (P3s) projects across Canada.

 Will is a Chartered Professional Accountant (CPA), Chartered Accountant (CA), Chartered Financial Analyst (CFA), and graduated with a Bachelor of Commerce Degree from Dalhousie University.